 Indian Removal Act

 On this day in 1830, President Andrew Jackson signed into law the Indian Removal Act.
-The law authorized the president to “negotiate” the removal of American Indian nations in the South to federal territory west of the Mississippi River, paving the way for white Americans to settle their ancestral lands.
+The law authorized the president to “negotiate” the removal of American Indian nations in the South to federal territory west of the Mississippi River, paving the way for white Americans to settle in their ancestral lands.
 Today, we see this act as legitimating the genocide of native people.
 Talk about this anniversary by citing the values of voice, equity, and community

 Sacred Stone Camp